 Click here to view the DCF recommended ex parte order.
 Be advised, however, that the recommended ex parte order is not mandated by DCF and that court orders vary in their formatting and content.

 Do these methods of submitting forms to the Baker Act Reporting Center comply with HIPAA regulations?

 Yes.
 Mailing personal health information (PHI) via the postal service complies with federal HIPAA regulations and state privacy laws.
 When the mail arrives at the Baker Act Reporting Center, it is processed and stored in compliance with federal HIPAA regulations and state privacy laws as well.

 What is the preferred way to mail Baker Act forms to the Baker Act Reporting Center?

-The Baker Act Reporting Center prefers receiving a full day's worth of Baker Act forms, unfolded, in one envelope, with the cover sheets directly on top of the corresponding Baker Act form.
+The Baker Act Reporting Center prefers receiving a full day's worth of Baker Act forms, unfolded, in one envelope, with the Cover Sheets directly on top of the corresponding Baker Act form (BA52a, BA52b or ex-parte order).
 Cover sheets may be stapled to their corresponding BA52a, BA52b or ex-parte order.
-However, stapling them together is not required, just so the cover sheet is on top of its corresponding initiation form.
+However, stapling them together is not required, just so the Cover Sheet is on top of its corresponding initiation form.
 NOT stapling them together is helpful to the Center because staples must be removed for the process of scanning forms to archive them.
 While these suggestions facilitate the sorting and prepping of mail by data processing staff, we understand that different processes work for different providers.
 If you need to staple forms, fold forms and/or mail them in smaller batches because that works for your process, then continue to do what works for you!